|Akshay 47ffee4947 Added header files into the sources for better IDE integration||1 week ago|

 uninstall.sh removes Lithe from those locations (if found).

 Note: Lithe uses GoogleTest for testing.
-It automatically downloads and builds it when testing.
-Therefore, be sure to be connected to the internet while building the test cases (at least the first time).
+It automatically downloads and builds this dependency when testing.
+Therefore, be sure to be connected to the internet while configuring cmake with the test target.

 To generate the documentation, from within the